top of page

 Why Protozoan Parasites?

 Even though proteins involved in the RNAi pathway are well conserved, there is a degree of plasticity introduced by the presence of multiple homologs of DICER or AGOs depending on the presence of different types of sRNAs in each species and their functions.
 However, there are exceptions to this conservation, with unicellular protozoa like Plasmodium falciparum among others lacking the RNAi pathway (Baum et al 2009).
 Certain parasitic protozoa have been shown to possess either siRNAs or miRNAs (Kolev 2011), with a proposed role of silencing transposons and repeats in Trypanosoma brucei (Kolev 2011) and Toxoplasma gondii (Braun 2010) and silencing of coding regions in Entamoeba (Zhang et al 2008.
 2021).
 A common feature of the RNAi pathway in these organisms is the lack of canonical RNAi factors (Kolev 2011).
-Both DICER and AGO in most of these protozoa lack various canonical domains including the helicase and dsRNA binding domains in DICER or the conserved PAZ or MID domains involved in sRNA binding in AGOs.
-Despite their discovery, how sRNAs are produced using these atypical RNAi factors in vivo, and their function in these neglected protozoan parasites remain to be investigated.

 Therefore, to understand the plasticity and evolution of the RNAi pathway and its function in protozoan parasites, we will investigate the sRNA biogenesis and epigenetic regulation of pathogenesis by comparative analysis of the pathway in these neglected, yet clinically relevant protozoan parasites.
 We are also interested in developing diagnostics and intervention studies as an extension of our fundamental interests in host-parasite interaction.